thoughtspot/thoughtspot.github.io/_spotiq/spotiq-preferences.md

 threshold settings used for your SpotIQ analyses.

-You can change your [SpotIQ]({{ site.baseurl }}/spotiq/overview.html) basic preferences by checking or unchecking the email and exclude preferences for analyses.
+You can change your [SpotIQ]({{ site.baseurl }}/spotiq/overview.html) basic preferences by checking or unchecking the email and data preferences for analyses.

  ![]({{ site.baseurl }}/images/update_preferences.png "Update my preferences")

- Click **Insight Threshold Settings** to further refine parameters SpotIQ will use.
+ Under Parameters for analysis, you can further refine parameters SpotIQ will use.

  ![]({{ site.baseurl }}/images/update_preferences_spotiq_thresholds.png "Update my preferences")